 The Web is arguably the most popular platform for information exchange today.
 To allow for a better user experience, much functionality is shifted towards the client.
 This shift also increases the complexity of client-side code and hence the attack surface (Stock et al. 2017).
 This can be exhibited in increased vulnerabilities such as Client-Side Cross-Site Scripting (Lekies, Stock, and Johns 2013).
-We therefore try to better understand these issues (Stock et al. 2015; Steffens et al., 2019), (Steffens and Stock, 2020), analyze their nature (Stock et al., 2015), and develop and evaluate potential solutions (Stock et al. 2014).
+We therefore try to better understand these issues (Stock et al. 2015; Steffens et al., 2019), (Steffens and Stock, 2020), analyze their nature (Stock et al., 2015), and develop and evaluate potential solutions (Stock et al. 2014; Musch et al. 2019).
 In general, our research investigates all types of client-side Web security, including areas such as CSP (Roth et al. 2020; Roth, Backes, and Stock 2020).

 Although detection of many types of web-based flaws has been in the focus of researchers over the previous years, notifying affected parties barely got any attention.
 For this project, we try to identify potential channels for notification and evaluate their effectiveness (Stock et al. 2016).
 Also, we try to improve not only on technical measures like avoiding spam filters, but also try to understand the human aspects of a notification, such as how different wording might influence the success of a notification.
 (Stock et al., 2018).
 Furthermore, our group investigates how to improve mechanisms such as CSP to make them more usable.